Techtonica/curriculum/testing-and-tdd/mocha-testing.md

 expect('bunny').not.toEqual('rabbit')
 ```

 At the end of the day, both Jasmine and Mocha are popular testing frameworks that many companies use.
-There is no wrong answer: the testing framework that you prefer is up to you.
+There is no wrong answer: the testing framework that you choose for projects is up to you.

 #### Mocha Test